Saint Kitts and Nevis entry requirements for Qatar passport holders

 No transit visa needed

-Qatar holders transiting through Saint Kitts and Nevis do not need a transit visa if they remain airside and have a confirmed onward ticket.
+Qatari passport holders transiting through Saint Kitts and Nevis do not require a visa if they remain airside and have a confirmed onward ticket within 24 hours.

 Transit hubsRobert L. Bradshaw International Airport (SKB) · Vance W. Amory International Airport (NEV)